-It is a bit wrong to put the “versus” between these two because OKR is for improving your business and goal-setting, and KPI is for monitoring general business performance.
+Putting the “versus” between these two is wrong because OKR is for improving your business and goal-setting, and KPI is for monitoring general business performance.

 KPIs show the factual situation in numbers.
 Business uses this data to drive changes with OKRs.
 Here is a video explaining deeper moments of difference between these two: